Skip to main content

 What do BCY, LCY, and CCY mean?

-These are standard earthwork volume measurements representing soil in different states: BCY (Bank Cubic Yards) is the in-situ volume before excavation—the natural, undisturbed state compacted by years of settlement.
-LCY (Loose Cubic Yards) is the volume after excavation when the soil is loose and expanded due to bulking/swell.
-CCY (Compacted Cubic Yards) is the volume after the soil is placed and compacted as fill to required density.
-For the same physical amount of soil: LCY > BCY (due to bulking), and CCY varies based on the original state and compaction requirements.
-The relationship: LCY = BCY × Bulking Factor, and Loose Fill Needed = CCY ÷ Compaction Factor.
-Understanding these volume states is crucial for accurate mass balance calculations because net balance must compare volumes in the same state (typically LCY).
+These are standard earthwork volume measurements for soil in three different states.
+BCY (Bank Cubic Yards) is the in-situ volume before excavation, the natural undisturbed state compacted by years of settlement.
+LCY (Loose Cubic Yards) is the volume after excavation, when the soil is loose and expanded from swell.
+CCY (Compacted Cubic Yards) is the volume after the soil is placed and compacted to required density.
+For the same physical pile of dirt, LCY is greater than BCY because of bulking, while CCY varies with the original state and the compaction spec.
+The relationships are LCY = BCY × Bulking Factor, and Loose Fill Needed = CCY ÷ Compaction Factor.
+Net balance only means something when you compare volumes in the same state, usually LCY.

 How do I know if my site is balanced?